tier4/CalibrationTools/sensor/docs/tutorials/tag_based_pnp_calibrator.md

     <img src="../images/tag_based_pnp_calibrator/menu4.jpg" alt="menu4" width="500">
 </p>

 User can modify the `visualization options` in the right side of the `image view`.
-To compare the results easier, user can set the `Marker size (m)` to `0.04` and set the `PC subsample factor` to `1`.
+To compare the results, please set the `Marker size (m)` to `0.04` and set the `PC subsample factor` to `1`.

 <p align="center">
     <img src="../images/tag_based_pnp_calibrator/visualization_bar.jpg"  alt="visualization_bar" width="200">
 </p>

 After setting the options above, change the `/initial_tf` (in the `visualization options`) to `/current_tf`.
-By doing this, user can easily measure the difference after the calibration.
+By doing this, it is easier to measure the difference after the calibration.

-The images below show that with the calibrated tranformation, the projected pointcloud align better with the imaage.
+The images below show that with the calibrated transformation, the projected point cloud aligns better with the image.

 <table>
   <tr>